-The Embedded Title Block!
+Embedded Title Block &

 This article was previously call the "The Ultimate Part Mark", but as I was explaining this concept on one of my discussions on Linkedin and one of the fellows said this was basically an embedded title block.
 That expressed my idea much better.
 So here is The Embedded Title Block!

 2D/3D article.
 But I thought it would be a great stand alone article.

 "The Drawing", as the only authority.
 The drawing carried all the information necessary to create the part.
-You sent a print to the suppliers, illustrators, purchasing, invoicing, virtually ever department in the company easily used these documents.
+You sent a print to the suppliers, illustrators, purchasing, invoicing, virtually ever department in the company could easily use these documents.

-Enter the SOLID MODEL.
+Enter the 3D MODEL.
 Yes we all know we can take this model and load it into a CNC program like ZW3D CNC and create a set of instructions to drive a mill to create the part.
-This started those in power thinking, "We really don't need drawings to get this part made."
-It was a bit short sighted but a good idea.
-But unfortunately they did not think it through.
-Soon they realized that they had to inspect the part.
-Enter PMI (Part Model Definition) which dimensions the mating features including GD&T and other annotation in a 3D space.
+This started those in power, thinking, "We really don't need drawings to get this part made."
+It was a good idea, but a bit short sighted.
+Unfortunately they did not think it through, they soon realized that they had to inspect the part.
+Enter PMI (Product Manufacturing Information) which dimensions the mating features including a minimized bastardized GD&T and other annotation in a 3D space.
 It really is a mess to follow.
-Now of course this is a special format coming out of the originating program and requires the original software, for this article we will use Catia, or a special software package.
-Take a look at this solution inRedefining 2D/3D.
+Now, of course, this is a special format coming out of the native CAD system and requires the native software or a special native or 3rd party viewing package.
+Take a look at this solution in

 Enter 3rd party Validation software.
 Oh Oh, the "Band-Aids" started showing up.
 Yes now a supplier has to invest in 3rd party software to assure that the model is correct.
 At approximately $5,000.00 you can compare apples to apples and get a report that the apples are apples.
 Now there is another less expensive bit of software that just compares the parts and shows you the differences.
-It is like getting two drawings one original and one updated.
-Then sending it to a specialty group that finds the differences.
+It is like getting two drawings one original and one updated, then sending it to a specialty group that finds the differences.
 Large companies spend millions on CAD software and now make their suppliers purchase software to find the revisions in the parts.
 If they don't have the revisions documented they have to treat the parts as a new job and reprogram them which is very time consuming and increases the price of the part.